barton-willis/gamma_product_simp/README.md

 (%o6)	0
 ~~~

-## Implementation

-The function `gamma_simp` matches subexpressions of the input to various gamma function identities.
-The function `gamma_simp` uses `radsubst` to match the subexpressions, it does _not_ explicitly use Maxima's pattern matcher.

-The function `factorial_simp` converts all factorials to gamma form.
-It then dispatches `gamma_simp` and converts back to factorial form.
-Any gamma functions in
-the input are protected from participating in the gamma function simplification process.

 ## Identities

 The function `gamma_simp` matches subexpressions of the input to the left hand side of each of the following identities and replaces them by the right side: